Mccullahz/rldiscordbot/README.md

 # Rocket League Discord Bot

-- The purpose of this project is quite simple, but should do a good job at testing the waters on something that I've wanted to do for some time now:
-Creating discord bots...
+Welcome to the Rocket League Discord Bot project! 🚀🤖

+## Overview

+This project aims to create a powerful Discord bot tailored for Rocket League enthusiasts.
+Dive into the world of automated updates and seamless integration with official Rocket League sites.

-### Features
+## Key Features

-The key features of this bot are to integrate automatic parsing of the official Rocket League sites to check for updates on a few different things...
-We want to check:
-    - 1. RLCS updates, IE who plays who, when, and where to watch it.
-Potentially finding scores of games?
+Explore the following key features of our bot:

+1. **RLCS Updates**: Stay informed on match schedules, teams, and where to catch the action live.
+Get real-time scores and game highlights.

-    -2.
-RL patch notes, what the patches include and potentially a deep dive into the notes...
+2. **RL Patch Notes**: Delve into the latest patch details, uncovering what changes are in store for the Rocket League community.
+Take a deep dive into the patch notes for a comprehensive understanding.

-    -3.
-Potentially adding a daily or weekly update on an individuals MMR based off of rltracker data.
+3. **MMR Updates**: Receive daily or weekly updates on individual MMR based on data from rltracker.
+Keep track of your progress and stay ahead of the competition.

+Game On :) 🎮⚽️